Yeeb1/shelf/configs/README.md

 # Configs

+## [.tmux.conf.local](./.tmux.conf.local) - Custom Configuration for tmux Sessions

+The `.tmux.conf.local` is left pretty default with minor tweaks on the appearance.

 ## [.zsh_alias](./.zsh_alias.sh) - Handy Shortcuts for Faster Terminal Commands

 `.zsh_alias` contains a collection of useful aliases to streamline common terminal tasks and commands, helping me operate more efficiently.